Updated: May 8, 2025

 The disadvantages to consider before moving to Austria are:

-- English is spoken widely in Vienna, but you will need to learn some German for integrating into Austrian society.
+- English is spoken widely in Vienna, but you will need to learn some German to integrate into Austrian society.

 - Austria’s bureaucratic processes for visas, residency, and permits can be slow and complicated.